qingkaikong/nice_sayings/README.md

 ## nice sayings I really like:

+* A great work is made out of a combination of obedience and liberty - Nadia Boulanger
 * The greatest remedy for anger is delay - Lucius Annaeus Seneca
 * To advise is not to compel - Anton Chekhov
 * This is the precept by which I have lived: Prepare for the worst; expect the best; and take what comes - Hannah Arendt